BlueDrink9/keeb_snakeskin/README.md

 #### Supports
 These designs are designed to be printed in PLA without supports where possible.
-There is only one severe (90 degree) overhang in the design, which is the first blocker of the carrycase.
-This should be the only part that needs supports.
+There is only two severe (90 degree) overhang in the design, which is the first blocker of the carrycase and the first carrycase finger cutout.
+These should be the only parts that needs supports with the default featureset.
-Setting your printer to only print overhangs over 70 degrees should be enough to automatically support only this part.
-If you aren't printing the carrycase, you shouldn't need supports at all unless your bridging performance on the magnets is bad.
+Setting your printer to only print overhangs over 70 degrees should be enough to automatically support only these parts.

+If you aren't printing the carrycase, you shouldn't need supports at all.
-If you are using advanced features like the strap loop, you may need supports.
+If you are using advanced features like the strap loop, you may need additional supports.
 If `flush_carrycase_lip` is `False`, you will need short supports all around the bottom of the carrycase, and its top lip.
 Again, setting overhangs to 70 degrees should allocate supports appropriately.